yasirbhutta/yasirbhutta.github.io/computer-basics/docs/storage-devices.md

 ## True/False (Mark T for True and F for False)

+- Processor registers are the fastest form of computer storage.
+(True)
+- The CPU can directly access data stored in secondary storage.
+(False)
+- Secondary storage devices are more expensive than primary storage devices.
+(Generally True)
+- Optical disks, like CDs and DVDs, can only be read, not written to.
+(False)
+- Solid-state drives (SSDs) are faster than traditional hard disk drives (HDDs).
+(True)
+- The main reason to use storage devices is for permanent data storage.
+(True)
+- The acronym RAM stands for Random Access Memory.
+(True)
+- The acronym HDD stands for Hard Disk Drive.
+(True)
+- The acronym SSD stands for Solid-State Drive.
+(True)
+- The acronym CD-ROM stands for Compact Disc Read-Only Memory.
+(True)
+- The acronym DVD stands for Digital Video Disc.
+(True)

 ## Multiple Choice (Select the best answer)

+> Which of the following is NOT a secondary storage device?

+1. [ ] Hard disk drive (HDD)
+2. [ ] Solid-state drive (SSD)
+3. [ ] Random Access Memory (RAM)
+4. [ ] Floppy disk

+> What is the main reason to use storage devices?

+1. [ ] To increase the processing power of the CPU
+2. [ ] To make computers more portable
+3. [ ] To store data and programs permanently
+4. [ ] To connect to the internet

+> What is the capacity of a typical CD?

+1. [ ] 8 GB to 2 TB
+2. [ ] 1.44 MB
+3. [ ] Up to 700MB
+4. [ ] Up to 128GB

+> Which of the following is NOT a type of optical storage device?

+1. [ ] CD
+2. [ ] DVD
+3. [ ] Blu-ray Disc
+4. [ ] Hard disk drive

+> Which type of storage is directly accessible by the CPU and volatile, meaning information is lost when powered off?

+1. [ ] Hard Disk Drive (HDD)
+2. [ ] Solid-State Drive (SSD)
+3. [ ] Random Access Memory (RAM)
+4. [ ] Optical Disc

+> What is the main purpose of secondary storage?

+1. [ ] Provide temporary storage for actively used data and instructions
+2. [ ] Hold large amounts of data permanently, even when the computer is off
+3. [ ] Enhance the processing power of the CPU
+4. [ ] Connect to the internet

+> Which secondary storage device offers the fastest access speeds?

+1. [ ] Hard Disk Drive (HDD)
+2. [ ] Solid-State Drive (SSD)
+3. [ ] USB Flash Drive
+4. [ ] Optical Disc

+> What are some factors to consider when choosing between RAM and SSD for your computer?

+1. [ ] Cost, data access speed, storage capacity, and portability
+2. [ ] Brand of the device, size of the computer case, and operating system used
+3. [ ] Color of the device and whether it comes with a carrying case
+4. [ ] None of the above

 ## Exercises

 ## Review Questions

+- Explain the difference between primary and secondary storage.
+- What are the advantages and disadvantages of using HDDs?
+- Describe the different types of optical storage devices and their capacities.
+- How has flash memory technology changed the way we store data?
+- What are some of the future trends in data storage?
+- What is RAM (Random Access Memory)?
+- What is an SSD?
+- What are the advantages of SSDs over HDDs?
+- What is the difference between primary and secondary storage?
+- Give examples of primary and secondary storage devices?

 ## References and Bibliography

+Computer Basics: Computer Data Storage Devices. https://github.com/topics/data-storage